OpenBB-finance/OpenBB/website/content/sdk/reference/crypto/defi/aterra.md

 ---
 title: aterra
-description: This document provides information about how to fetch historical data for a specific Terra asset, plot the 30-day history of that asset and explains the usage of each function.
+description: "This document provides information about how to fetch historical data" for a specific Terra asset, plot the 30-day history of that asset and explains the usage of each function.
 Also includes source code links.
 keywords: